mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

         apply --with-sp-login
     ```

-    For Azure you'll need to run it with the `--with-sp-login` option let the MACH composer perform an `az login` command.<br>
+    For Azure you'll need to run it with the `--with-sp-login` option let MACH composer perform an `az login` command.<br>
     [More info](../../../reference/cli.md#apply).

 ## Cache Terraform providers

-The MACH composer comes with Terraform providers pre-installed in the Docker image.
+MACH composer comes with Terraform providers pre-installed in the Docker image.

 If you're overwriting these versions with in your [`terraform_config` block](../../../reference/syntax/general_config.md#terraform_config), these providers will be downloaded.